How to Create an Email Campaign That Gets Results

 Before you send a single email, you need permission.
 This is the golden rule of email marketing.
 Not only does it build a foundation of trust with your audience, but it’s also required by law.
 Regulations like the CAN-SPAM Act in the U.S. and GDPR in Europe mandate that you get clear consent before adding someone to your marketing list.
 This means no sneaky pre-checked boxes or confusing language.
 Be upfront about what subscribers can expect from you and always provide a clear, simple way for them to opt out.
 Starting with a permission-based list ensures you’re talking to people who actually want to hear from you, which is the first step toward great deliverability and engagement.

-Strategies for Growing Your List
+Proven Tactics for Growing Your Email List

 Growing your list starts with giving people a great reason to sign up.
 Think about what your ideal customer finds valuable and offer it in exchange for their email address.
 This is often called a lead magnet.
 It could be a helpful checklist, an exclusive guide, a webinar recording, or a discount on their first purchase.
 Place clear and compelling sign-up forms in high-traffic areas of your website, like your homepage, blog posts, and footer.
 The key is to make the value proposition irresistible.
 Remember, the goal isn't just to get an email address; it's to start a relationship with a potential customer by providing genuine value from the start.